Table of Contents

 For those battling alcohol-related liver disease, seeking professional alcohol treatment to stop drinking is one of the very first steps to take.

-It is imperative that a person quits the use of alcohol and only then can physicians begin to address other the symptoms and complications caused by cirrhosis.
+It is imperative that a person quits the use of alcohol, and only then can physicians begin to address other symptoms and complications caused by cirrhosis.

-For cirrhosis caused by Hepatitis B or Hepatitis C, there are a number of approved antiviral medications for the treatment of those conditions.
+For cirrhosis caused by Hepatitis B or Hepatitis C, there are several approved antiviral medications for treatment.

 Individuals diagnosed with nonalcoholic fatty liver disease will be advised to start a weight management program, get regular exercise, and follow a healthy, well-balanced diet.